upstatus-at/quick-start/README.md

 3. Package the updated chart: `helm package charts/upstatus -d /tmp`
 4. Switch to the gh-pages branch
 5. Move the packaged chart to the repo directory: `mv /tmp/upstatus-x.y.z.tgz repo/`
-6. Update the repository index: `helm repo index repo`
+6. Update the repository index: `helm repo index repo --url https://upstatus-at.github.io/quick-start/repo`
 7. Commit and push the changes to the gh-pages branch

 ## Documentation